-A German national, Claudia is a former teacher who is one of the SWVG coordinators as well as taking a lead on organising trips and events.
-She says she finds aspects of her role challenging, but very rewarding when you see an asylum seeker you support settle into a new life here.
+A German national, Claudia is the SWVG lead coordinator for the helpdesk team and visitors.
+A former teacher, she says she finds aspects of her role challenging, but very rewarding when you see an asylum seeker you support settle into a new life here.

 We are most grateful to our wonderful patrons, who support us in so many ways.

 Shirley has worked for Oxfam, lived with German refugees in 1947, and as an academic has led fieldwork with British Asian communities.
 Her involvement with local refugees includes supporting Vietnamese families settled in Winchester and Kurdish asylum seekers on hunger strike in Winchester Prison during the 1980s.
 In 2001, she continued her work with asylum seekers detained in 10 local prisons.
 She played a major role in founding the Winchester Action Group for Asylum Seekers (WAGAS), later SWVG.